What is adenomyosis?

 The only way to completely cure this condition is to have a hysterectomy.
 This involves complete surgical removal of the uterus.
 It’s considered a major surgical intervention and is only used in severe cases and in women who don’t plan to have any more children.
 Your ovaries don’t affect adenomyosis and may be left in your body.

 Adenomyosis isn’t necessarily harmful.
 However, the symptoms can negatively affect your lifestyle.
 Some people have excessive bleeding and pelvic pain that may prevent them from enjoying normal activities such as sexual intercourse.

 Women with adenomyosis are at an increased risk of anemia.
 Anemia is a condition often caused by an iron deficiency.
-Without enough iron, the body cannot make enough red blood cells to carry oxygen to the body’s tissues.
+Without enough iron, the body can’t make enough red blood cells to carry oxygen to the body’s tissues.
 This can cause fatigue, dizziness, and moodiness.
 The blood loss associated with adenomyosis can reduce iron levels in the body and lead to anemia.

-Adenomyosis is not life-threatening.
+Adenomyosis isn’t life-threatening.
 Many treatments are available to help alleviate your symptoms.
 A hysterectomy is the only treatment that can eliminate them altogether.
 However, the condition often goes away on its own after menopause.